Did you know that plans to build a bridge across a famous strait in Michigan already circulated in the 1880s?

 The bridge is part of both a scenic trail referred to as the “North Country Trail,” and a scenic road system connecting all the 5 Great Lakes called the “Great Lakes Circle Tour.”

 The Mackinac Island itself is already a popular tourist destination in the summer months, and the bridge itself is attracting tourists as well.
-The most popular ways to discover the bridge is via boat trips or sailing excursions, both of which give you a perfect close-up view of the bridge’s features!
+The most popular ways to discover the bridge are via boat trips or sailing excursions, both of which give you a perfect close-up view of the bridge’s features!